-It is vital that the fiscal stance adopted by Ireland in this post-Covid-19 world supports an economic recovery, rather than preventing one and causing permanent damage to our long-term economic capacity and, more importantly, to the well-being of our citizens.
+It is vital that the fiscal stance adopted by Ireland in response to the Covid-19 crisis supports an economic recovery, rather than preventing one and causing permanent damage to our long-term economic capacity and, more importantly, to the well-being of our citizens.

-At this time the fiscal stance adopted by Ireland should not focus primarily on reducing the debt and deficit.
-Such an approach would permanently destroy the economic capacity of the country.
+In the years ahead, as we move through the public health restrictions and into a recovery period, the fiscal stance adopted by Ireland should not focus primarily on reducing the debt and deficit.
+Over time such an approach would permanently destroy the economic capacity of the country.